-Tech and Business Trends: Looking Ahead to 2030
+Tech and Business Trends: Looking Ahead to the Future

 Trend #1 - Transparency

 As the era of digitization expands, data is becoming more prevalent and available.
 With this, comes the demand for transparency.
 Now more than ever, organizations of all fields are being held accountable to high standards of practice by both the public eye and the government hand.
-And, as data becomes more accessible throughout the next decade, this trend will continue to increase.
+And, as data becomes more accessible, this trend will continue to increase.

 Greater Accountability

 Today, this trend is most obvious in the supply chain industry, with the concept of the transparent supply chain: the degree to which an organization knows and shares detailed information about its supply chain within the organization as well as with the public.
 Over the past 15 years, supply chain transparency has become increasingly necessary for organizations to establish or maintain their reputations.
-In the next 10 years, it will become imperative.
+Moving forward, it will become imperative.

 Facing pressure from governments, NGOs, consumers, and stakeholders, organizations must continually meet public expectations and government regulations regarding their supply chain, or risk business failure.
 Food companies, for example, must show that they meet certain standards regarding ingredients, animal welfare, and child labor.
 Failure to share this information can cost the company its consumer base or disrupt its supply chain altogether.